Skip to Content

 • Prep bowls.

-Chinese takeaway style house special fried rice with pork, chicken and prawns.
+Chinese takeaway style fully loaded special fried rice with beef, pork, chicken and prawns.

 Yield: 2 Servings